PowerDNS/pdns/pdns/dnsdistdist/docs/reference/yaml-settings.rst

 Health-checks related settings for backends

-- **mode**: String ``(auto)`` - The health-check mode to use: 'auto' which sends health-check queries every ``check_interval`` seconds, 'up' which considers that the backend is always available, 'down' that it is always not available, and 'lazy' which only sends health-check queries after a configurable amount of regular queries have failed (see :ref:`_yaml-settings-Lazy_health_checkConfiguration` for more information).
+- **mode**: String ``(auto)`` - The health-check mode to use: 'auto' which sends health-check queries every ``check_interval`` seconds, 'up' which considers that the backend is always available, 'down' that it is always not available, and 'lazy' which only sends health-check queries after a configurable amount of regular queries have failed (see :ref:`yaml-settings-LazyHealthCheckConfiguration` for more information).
 Default is 'auto'.
 See :ref:`Healthcheck` for a more detailed explanation.
 Supported values are: auto, down, lazy, up
 - **qname**: String ``("")`` - The DNS name to use as QNAME in health-check queries
 - **qclass**: String ``(IN)`` - The DNS class to use in health-check queries
 - **qtype**: String ``(A)`` - The DNS type to use in health-check queries